International airports in Israel. Israel airports for international flights

 • From 40 minutes from Jerusalem.

-The airport is equipped with several parking lots, including a short-term one.
+The airport is equipped with several parking lots, including short-term parking.
 The first 15 minutes are free.

 Haifa